cyrilra/cyrilra.github.io/essays/smartQuestions.md

 ## Food For Thought

-Smart questions, or what is considered to be smart by Eric Raymond's essay, titled, ""
+Smart questions, or what is considered to be smart by Eric Raymond's essay, titled, "<a href="http://www.catb.org/esr/faqs/smart-questions.html">How To Ask Questions The Smart Way</a>," are questions, to summarize, that can't be found